AusClimateService/data-code-group/provenance.md

 [ESMValTool](https://docs.esmvaltool.org/en/latest/community/diagnostic.html#recording-provenance)
 also outputs PROV-XML files.

-Rather than create a labelling system in isolation, some groups have published their domain-specific extensions to the PROV standards for describing climate products.
+Some groups have published their domain-specific extensions to the PROV standards for describing climate products.
 For instance, METACLIP (see their [website](http://www.metaclip.org/),